primesearch/cofact/README.md

 -q _string_    |--computer            | Supplies a PrimeNet computer name for reporting results (see `-j`).
 -sep           |--separator           | Draw a horizontal line after a test.
 -t _threads_   |--threads             | Use multi-threaded `gwnum` by specifying the number of _threads_ (the default is single-threaded).
--u _filename_  |--use-proof           | Use a VDF proof without double-checking the residue.
+-u _filename_  |--use-proof           | Use a VDF proof (without double-checking the residue by full computation) to run the Suyama test.
 -v             |--verbose             | Print verbose test information.
 -w _string_    |--user                | Supplies a PrimeNet username for reporting results (see `-j`).
 -x             |--hex or --hexadecimal| Print Selfridge–Hurwitz residues in hexadecimal as well as decimal.